mabsimms/build2017demo/README.md

-# build2017demo
+# Performance Tuning Under Pressure - Build 2017

-Demo scripts and application for "Performance Tuning Under Pressure" presentation at build 2017.
+This repo contains the demo scripts and sample application for "Performance Tuning Under Pressure" presentation at build 2017.

+TODO - sections describing how to build and run each section